Next Community Meeting - Thursday 30 September 2010 at 7.30 pm in St Augustine's Hall

 1974

-Further archaeological excavations in Botolph Street uncover a late Saxon ditch north of the street, possibly part of the burh's defenses against Danish incursions.
+Further archaeological excavations in Botolph Street uncover a late Saxon ditch north of the street, possibly part of the burh's defenses against Danish incursions in the 10th century.

 1975

-The Revd Jack McGinley is appointed priest-in-charge (vicar).
+The Revd Jack McGinley is appointed priest-in-charge (vicar) of St Augustine's.

 1976

-The Revd Roy Skelhorn is appointed priest-in-charge (vicar).
+The Revd Roy Skelhorn is appointed priest-in-charge (vicar) of St Augustine's.

 1979

-The Revd Laurence Hubbard is appointed priest-in-charge (vicar).
+The Revd Laurence Hubbard is appointed priest-in-charge (vicar) of St Augustine's.

 1985

-The Revd Anthony P. Ward is appointed priest-in-charge (vicar).
+The Revd Anthony P. Ward is appointed priest-in-charge (vicar) of St Augustine's.

 1996

-St Augustine’s church's three 17th-century bells are removed when there is concern about the stability of the tower.
-They are given to All Saints’ church, Carleton Rode, in south Norfolk, where they make up a six-bell peal.
+St Augustine’s church's three 17th-century bells are removed when there is concern about the structural stability of the tower.
+They are donated to All Saints’ church, Carleton Rode, in south Norfolk, where they make up a six-bell peal.

 2000